srinivas-commits/SignalsAndSystems/README.md

 <b>Description:</b> <br>
 <p>
-Back in 1920, Bell Labs proposed the theory of feedback where the output is given as a limiter or remainder for the flow of input so that we can control the input and system.
+Back in 1920, Bell Labs proposed the theory of feedback where the output is given as a limiter or remainder for the flow of input so that we can control the input and system. <br>
 Feedback is the design technique where a portion of the amplifier output "feeds back" to the input of the amplifier.
 The overall effect creates a very stable gain factor determined by resistor ratios.
 </p>